Advertisement

 Other Programs

-Applications were accepted online through a lottery system with preferences for homelessness, living/working in Albemarle County, veterans, victims of domestic violence, and disability.
+When open, applications are selected via a lottery system and ranked by local preferences including homelessness, living/working in Albemarle County, veteran status, domestic violence, and disability.

-The Albemarle Housing Investment Fund (AHIF) was accepting applications for funding, but the deadline for submission was January 31, 2026, at 11:59 PM.
-This is a funding program, not a direct housing program with a continuous waiting list.
+The Albemarle Housing Investment Fund (AHIF) is a funding program, not a direct housing program with a continuous waiting list.
+Applications were last accepted through the County's application portal until January 31, 2026.

 Status History